mrlakshya07/NovaMind/README.md

 - Tracks targets and averages over time

 ### 🏆 Achievement System
-- 10 unique achievements across 4 categories
+- 19 unique achievements across 5 categories (Study, Note, Task, Focus, Consistency)
+- XP and rarity levels for each achievement
+- Unified dashboard with progress tracking
 - Automatically awarded as milestones are reached
-- Progress tracking toward next achievement unlocks

 ---